 In both situations, I filled out a questionnaire about where I experience pain, and need relief, and still the masseuse seemed to ignore those notes; they both seemed to simply do what they wanted with little regard to my need.
 I have had much better experiences at other massage businesses, and will not be returning to Massage Envy.

-Review about: Massage Envy Massage Therapist.
+Product or Service Mentioned: Massage Envy Massage Therapist.

 Reason of review: Poor customer service.